Skip to content

 The catch alert drumline trial aims to:

-• compare catches of potentially dangerous sharks and other marine animals on traditional and catch alert drumlines
+• compare catches of potentially dangerous sharks and other marine animals on modified traditional and catch alert drumlines

-• compare the rates of survival, at point of release, of marine animals captured on traditional and catch alert drumlines
+• compare the rates of survival, at point of release, of marine animals captured on modified traditional and catch alert drumlines

 • consider trial results to determine whether catch alert drumlines are suitable for long term use in Queensland coastal conditions.